alisaifee/limits/doc/source/custom-storage.rst

-To accommodate customizations to either the default storage backends or different storage backends altogether, **limits** uses a registry pattern that makes it relatively painless to add a new storage (without having to submit patches to the package itself).
+To accommodate customizations to either the default storage backends or different storage backends altogether, **limits** uses a registry pattern that makes it painless to add your own custom storage (without having to submit patches to the package itself).

 Creating a custom backend requires: